CodeMouse92/the-missing-recipes/README.md

 It is NOT possible to cultivate crops, mushrooms, aquatic plants, nether plants, or end plants in this way.

+#### Pale Moss Block

+You can create two pale moss blocks from a stack of three pale moss carpets.

+#### Pale Moss Carpet

+You can craft pale moss carpet from a square of four pale hanging moss.

 #### Purple Dye